 When running an application in Wine recently I noticed that if my application wanted to open a Word document or Excel spreadsheet it failed because Office isn't installed in Wine, even though I had LibreOffice installed natively in Linux.
 The same goes for PDF documents which fail because I don't have Adobe Reader Installed, I have Okular already installed in Linux.

 When searching the net for a solution all I came across were registry edits and a couple of command line scripts.
 So I decided to write a simple application in Qt/C++ to make the process easier.

-The program should run on most Linux systems that have Qt 4.8 or later.
+The program should run on most Linux systems that have Qt 4.8 Qt 5 or later.
 Please let me know if you have problems with a particular distro and Ill try to look into it.
 This version has been tested with Wine 4.0.3 & Wine 6.0 and was built using Qt5.

 Find this utility useful?
 Leave a comment or consider a purchase from our website.